hashicorp/vault/website/source/docs/auth/ldap.html.md

 ## A Note on Escaping

+**It is up to the administrator** to provide properly escaped DNs.
+This includes the user DN, bind DN for search, and so on.

 The only DN escaping performed by this backend is on usernames given at login time when they are inserted into the final bind DN, and uses escaping rules defined in RFC 4514.
-It is up to the administrator to provide properly escaped DNs for configuration parameters (e.g. the user DN, bind DN for search, and so on).

 Additionally, Active Directory has escaping rules that differ slightly from the RFC; in particular it requires escaping of '#' regardless of position in the DN